 A freely negotiated collective bargaining agreement is in force.

-Experis IT shall ensure that personnel’s wages and benefits composition are detailed clearly and regularly in writing for them for each pay period.
-Experis IT shall also ensure that wages and benefits are rendered in full compliance with all applicable laws and that remuneration is rendered either in cheque form or Bank transfer, in a manner convenient to workers.
+Experis shall ensure that personnel’s wages and benefits composition are detailed clearly and regularly in writing for them for each pay period.
+Experis shall also ensure that wages and benefits are rendered in full compliance with all applicable laws and that remuneration is rendered either in cheque form or Bank transfer, in a manner convenient to workers.

 All overtime shall be reimbursed at a premium rate as defined by national law.
 In countries where a premium rate for overtime is not regulated by law or a collective bargaining agreement, personnel shall be compensated for overtime at a premium rate or equal to prevailing industry standards, whichever is more favorable to workers’ interests.

-Experis IT shall not use labor-only contracting arrangements, consecutive short term contracts, and/or false apprenticeship schemes to avoid fulfilling its obligations to personnel under applicable laws pertaining to labor and social security legislation and regulations.
+Experis shall not use labor-only contracting arrangements, consecutive short term contracts, and/or false apprenticeship schemes to avoid fulfilling its obligations to personnel under applicable laws pertaining to labor and social security legislation and regulations.

 Waste management and its disposal